indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

   creditlink: https://unsplash.com/@cathrynlavery?photo=fMD_Cru6OTk
 comments: true
 share: true
-published: true
+published: false
 aging: false
 ---
 A [version control system](https://en.wikipedia.org/wiki/Version_control "Version Control") is an essential collaboration tool used in software engineering.
 I think for most developers, it is a tool for sharing work in a collaborative manner.
 For the most part, this is correct.
 But VCSs also play an important role—something that cannot be understated—in tracking the history of changes in a codebase.
 This leads me to the topic of this post—commit messages and how to write a good one.

+This post centered around [Git](https://git-scm.com/ "Git"), but the basic concepts apply to other VCSs as well.

 ## How to write good commit messages